 Western Europe is one of the most expensive parts of the world, but there are always some exceptions.
 If you want to visit this part of Europe and you happen to be low on cash, there are still options for you.
-Here are ten affordable cities you can visit in Western Europe.
+Here are ten relatively affordable cities you can visit in Western Europe.

 Seven different countries are represented on this list, so it is certainly possible to travel around Europe without paying a fortune.
 Portugal and Spain are some obvious places to start, but Germany can be surprisingly affordable as well.
 Continue reading to see all ten destinations!